 The bottom line:

-The colorful vegetables in the nightshade category are healthful and can help reduce inflammation and alleviate joint pain.
-If you think you are sensitive to certain nightsides, work with a registered dietitian nutritionist to help you identify which of these foods may be causing you some trouble.
-Even with a sensitivity, it’s rare that all nightshade vegetables will need to be removed from your diet.
+Colorful vegetables in the nightshade category are packed with powerful antioxidants and nutrients that can help reduce inflammation and alleviate joint pain.
+If you think you are sensitive to certain nightsides, work with a registered dietitian nutritionist to help identify which of these foods may affect you.
+Even with a sensitivity, it’s rare that you will need to remove all nightshade vegetables from your diet.

 Myth # 4: Eating gelatin or bone broth can improve joint cushioning.